ntzwilly/school-library/README.md

 # OOP school library

-> Decorate a class
+> Set up associations

-In this project, you use the Decorator design pattern to validate and correct the names of people.
+In this project, I create the associations between classes of our school library.

 Additional description about the project and its features.